crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ## TLDR;

-One of the best techniques during an outage is to take thread dumps.
+During an outage, thread dumps are one of the most effective tools you can use towards resolution.
 First you take three successive thread dumps with five second pause.
-Capture and share these with your team.
+Capture, share and review them with your team.
-Next review the thread dumps.
 Now you can quickly develop a reasonable picture of what your application is doing.
 Search the thread dumps for the name of you company to find threads specific to your own application code, like 'com.company.util.'